aslanallakhkuliev/tablefactorycase/README.md

 API is now using Model ViewSet.

-User interface has been simplified similar to the API.
+User interface has been simplified similarly to the API.

 PEP8 standards have been applied.